michaldarda/polak/README.md

 # Polak

-Polak is a learning-oriented language build on top of Ruby language.
+Polak is a toy programming language build on top of Ruby language.

+# LICENSE

+Copyright (c) 2013 Michał Darda <michaldarda@gmail.com>, see LICENCE.md